Carlie16604/Report-Generator/README.md

-# setup
+# SimWerx Report Generator

-- npm install
-- open index.html
+- This is a report generator that I'm doing for SimWerx